 What Happens When Hermit Crabs Stop Eating or Drinking?

-Even land hermit crabs need regular exposure to water.
-They live in hot, tropical climates, so your aquarium should be heated to 80 degrees.
-This means that hermit crabs must hydrate to remain alive.
+Even land hermit crabs need regular water.
+They live in hot, tropical climates, so a tank should be heated to 80 degrees, so hermit crabs must hydrate to remain alive.

 My Hermit Crab Won’t Eat

 While hermit crabs aren’t greedy animals, they won’t intentionally starve themselves.